mvysny/ev-fi/about.md

 If you need to be extra sure, call an electrician.
 You can then lower your taxes since this falls under a house rennovation (up to 2400 EUR per year I think).

+If you find these articles helpful and you're interested in buying Tesla, I'd be grateful if you used my referral code: [https://ts.la/martin92776](https://ts.la/martin92776).
+Thank you very much :)